kwyn/kwyn.github.io/_posts/2016-05-29-first-adventure-post.md

 - 6 hours to descend and walk out
 - 2 Hours for any unforeseen events

-We'd start 0200 HRS, get the cut off by sunrise around 0700 HRS perfect for scrambling up an unknown talus field to the base of the climb at 0800 HRS.
+We'd start 0200 HRS, get to the cut off by sunrise around 0700 HRS perfect for scrambling up an unknown talus field to the base of the climb at 0800 HRS.
-Climb and summit around 2pm, we estimated about a 30 minutes per pitch, most of it would be me following.And another 5 hours out, arriving at the car around 1000 HRS.
+Climb and summit around 2pm, we estimated about a 30 minutes per pitch, most of it would be me following, and another 5 hours out, arriving at the car around 1000 HRS.
 We decided to bring a few extra things to make bivying a bit more comfortable considering that the likelihood of needing to bivy was high.

 Gear:
 - 1 single rack with a handful of tricams